jpgaviria2/flotilla-anmore/CONTRIBUTING.md

 ## Getting Started

 Run `pnpm run dev` to get a dev server, and `pnpm run check:watch` to watch for typescript errors.
 When you're ready to commit, a pre-commit hook will run to lint and typecheck your work.
 To run the project on Android or iOS, use Android Studio or Xcode.
+For detailed iOS build instructions, see [IOS_BUILD.md](./IOS_BUILD.md).

 The `master` branch is automatically deployed to production, so always work on feature branches based on the `dev` branch.
 This project frequently uses unreleased versions of [welshman](https://welshman.coracle.social), using `pnpm` link to hotlink a local copy of the code.
 To set that up, clone welshman to the parent directory of your `coracle` client, then add `link:../welshman/packages/packagename` to the `pnpm.overrides` section of your `package.json`.
 Below is a nodejs script that will do that automatically for you: